 So what does?
 How in the hell can I lose some weight if I’m not supposed to starve myself like an emaciated Victoria’s Secret model?

-Many Problems Associated With Eating Too Little Food
+The Many Problems Associated With Losing Weight By Progressively Eating Less Calories

 There are several problems associated with dramatically reducing how much you eat: